 Folkestone’s Living Advent Calendar has graced our town 4 times it’s almost a tradition.
-There are 24 doors selected around the town, and a chocolate Advent calendar on sale to help you remember where each door is.
-At 6pm, the crowds gather, and with the help of Lady Christmas, they count down to the opening.
+There are 24 doors selected around the town, and at 6pm, the crowds gather, and with the help of Lady Christmas, they count down to the opening.
 Behind each door is a wonderful surprise; a proposal of marriage, a play recounting the town’s history, or singing and dancing for all to enjoy!
 The Harbour Arm is excited to be Door Number 2 on 2nd December 2022.
 This is the brain-child of Sadie Hurley and Sue Blakesley who run Jim Jam Arts.
-Folkelife, not one to hide the tinsel, wanted to get in on the acts.
+Folkelife, not one to hide behind the tinsel, wanted to get in on the acts.

 Christmas starts in january

 Sadie: “Our Christmas planning starts in January, getting funding for the Living Advent Calendar.
 We have to make sure we’ve got that in place before we can confirm the dates and the performers.
-However we’ve just heard that we’ve got funding for the next three years from the National Lottery so we might be lulled into thinking our job this year is a little easier… However, what’s hard, especially now we’ve done this for 3 years, is we need to make sure that we’re not predictable.
-For example, we have the Shanty Men each year, and they’re really popular, but we have to make sure that people don’t come to a door in the Harbour because that’s where they think the Shanty Men are going to be.
-So we still need to have that wonderful moment of surprise when the door opens!”
+However we’ve just heard that we’ve got funding for the next three years from the National Lottery so we might be lulled into thinking our job this year is a little easier… However, what’s hard, especially now we’ve done this for a few years, is we need to make sure that we’re not predictable.
+If you have seen an act before, we need to make sure you’ll not be expecting them when you see them again.
+We still need to have that wonderful moment of surprise when the door opens!”

 it’s all a big secret!